drand/website/docs/docs/specification.md

     repeated bytes dist_key = 7;
     // catchup_period in seconds
     uint32 catchup_period = 8;
+    string schemeID = 9;
+    common.Metadata metadata = 10;
 }
 ```

 As soon as a participant receives this information from the coordinator, then he
-must be ready to accept DKG packets, but he does not start immediatly sending
+must be ready to accept DKG packets, but he does not start immediately sending
 his packet.
 After the coordinator has successfully sent the group to all
 participants, he starts sending the first packet of the distributed key
 generation.
 All nodes that receive the first packet of the DKG from the